 Children will have an easier time staying positive if they see their parents setting an uplifting tone.
 Children will mimic your attitude and can sense your emotions.
 Ultimately, it is up to you as a parent to make the transition smoother and help them not feel like the world is ending.

-Contact us at Hallier Lawrence for more information on helping your children deal with the trauma of divorce.
+Contact us at Hallier Stearns PLC for more information on helping your children deal with the trauma of divorce.